nemo0622/pokeemerald-expansion/README.md

                 - Team: Lairon, Salazzle, Doublade, Darmanitan, Tinkaton (level 32-35)
                 - Unlocks Strength outside of battle
     - Furthest south in the Sea of Ilios is the island of Kaptara, based on Crete
+        - MapSec: Named the Pidima Sea, the southern section of the Sea of Ilios
         - Covered in Minoan-inspired ruins, like Irene Isle
         - Split between east and west, bisected by Palati, based on Knossos
             - Gym 7: Ermo, the Flying gym leader